gordonav/gordonav/README.md

 - 🌸 Favorite season: Spring
 - 🔠 Favorite board game: Scrabble
 - 📜 Favorite book genre: Historical fiction
-- 📺 Favorite TV show: 9-1-1 on Fox
+- 📺 Favorite TV show: Ginny and Georgia
 - ✈️ If I could travel to any country right now, it would be...
 Spain.
-- ☕ My perfect Saturday consists of...a quiet cafe, a good book, and then a nature walk.
+- ☕ My perfect Saturday consists of...a quiet cafe, a good book, and shopping.

 # 💻Tech Stack